while-basic/open-interpreter/docs/contributing.md

 - We will review PRs when possible and work with you to integrate your contribution.
 Please be patient as reviews take time.

-- Once approved, your code will be merged - thank you for improving Open Interpreter!
+- Once approved, your code will be merged - thank you for improving Celaya Interpreter!

 ## Running Your Local Fork